LLNL/typeforge/README.md

 Typeforge
 =========

 Typeforge is a tool for type refactoring of C/C++ programs.
-It enables users to change the type of any variable and determines all necessary additional (i.e. type-dependent) changes automatically.
+It enables users to change the type of any variable and automatically determines all necessary additional (i.e. type-dependent) changes.
 It guarantees the syntactic and semantic correctness of the generated code.
 Generated code will always compile.

 # Getting Started